ThinkStoryAdmin/think_story/README.md

 # Think Story (EN)
-NOTE: DO NOT USE CURRENTLY.
-Ongoing work may break your site!
-A working version will be available by 2020.12.12.

 A Concrete5 package that allows the rapid creation of a Story Telling website.

 The wiki of this repo contains information on how to use this package.